Govt’s economic policies: PPP decides to launch protest campaign after Ramazan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan People’s Party (PPP) on Friday decided to make a contacts with all the opposition parties to launch a protest campaign against the government on its economic policies inside and outside parliament after the month of Ramazan.
+ISLAMABAD: The Pakistan People’s Party (PPP) on Friday decided to make contact with all the opposition parties to launch a protest campaign against the government on its economic policies inside and outside parliament after the month of Ramazan.

 PPP Chairman Bilawal Bhutto Zardari invited the leaders of the opposition parties on iftar dinner on Sunday.

-The PPP Core Committee that held its meeting with the chair of PPP Chairman Bilawal Bhutto Zardari here at the Zardari House and expressed strong reservations about the interview of National Accountability Bureau Chairman Justice (R) Javed Iqbal to columnist of national Urdu daily and said that the article proved that NAB was used for political victimisation and the NAB chairman is now turns into controversial.
+The PPP core committee held its meeting with the chair of PPP Chairman Bilawal Bhutto Zardari here at the Zardari House and expressed strong reservations about the interview of National Accountability Bureau Chairman Justice (retd) Javed Iqbal to columnist of national Urdu daily and said that the article proved that NAB was used for political victimisation and the NAB chairman is now turns into controversial.

+The meeting was attended by former prime ministers --Syed Yusuf Raza Gilani and Raja Pervez Ashraf -- Secretary General PPP Syed Nayyer Hussain Bokhari, Qamar Zaman Kaira, Farhatullah Babar, Senator Abdul Rehman Malik, Syed Naveed Qamar, Chaudhry Manzoor, Mustafa Nawaz Khokhar and Ms Palwasha Khan.

 The meeting also thoroughly discussed the political and economic situation of the country and expressed serious reservations about the agreement with the IMF and rise of dollar and declared the government’s economic policies completely failed.